GamuIsAlreadyTaken/bevy-talk/ECS Architecture with Bevy game engine as an example.md

 - ### Systems = Functions
 	- Query Sets, avoid mutability conflicts in queries with common elements

+- [ ] Maybe: Use an example of design, not implemented but as a thought

 # Simple example: Space Invaders ?
 Maybe Swarms or smth like that would be better
 - [ ] Maybe: use git to store each step and show it live Step by step